-MAYETTA: Some members of Tribal Council attended a ceremony at the casino today where six women from the Prairie Band community were recognized for completing an intensive volunteer training that will help see victims of sexual assault on the reservation through oftentimes difficult medical and law enforcement processes.
+MAYETTA: Some members of Tribal Council attended a ceremony at the casino today where six women from the Prairie Band community were recognized for completing an intensive volunteer training that will help see victims of sexual assault on the common land through oftentimes difficult medical and law enforcement processes.

 Holding certificates of completion as SAFESTAR volunteers are (left to right) Samantha Wahquahboshkuk, Keirsten Hale, Iva Rank, Shirley Rice, Josette Whitlock and Joy Matchie.
 On the back row (left to right) are Tribal Council members Carrie O’Toole, Joyce Guerrero and Tom Wabnum.

 According to the SWCLAP website, the purpose of SAFESTAR is to provide specially trained laypersons in tribal communities who can provide necessary and important healthcare for sexual assault victims in Indian Country.
 Along with the intensive training of local community health care sexual assault specialists, tribal and federal criminal justice professionals are cross trained to utilize collected evidence that can lead to successful federal and tribal court criminal prosecutions.